Raknoche/Raknoche.github.io/_posts/2017-02-05-Automatic-Image-Quality-Assessment.md

 <img src="https://raw.githubusercontent.com/Raknoche/Raknoche.github.io/master/_posts/Images/DecoRater/ColorSpaces/LAB.png" Width="300">
 </center>

 The [LAB (Lightness, a, b) color space](https://en.wikipedia.org/wiki/Lab_color_space) represents colors using two color-opponent dimensions (a and b) and the overall lightness of the image.
-It is particularly useful for measuring how colorful an image appears, since a wider area in the a-b plane corresponds to a wider range of colors in the image.
+The a-opponent axis ranges from green to red, while the b-opponent axis ranged from yellow to blue.
+The LAB color space is particularly useful for measuring how colorful an image appears, since a wider area in the a-b plane corresponds to a wider range of colors in the image.

 4) **The Grayscale Channel**